Stavesacre

-Stavesacre are an American rock band from Huntington Beach, California formed in 1995.
+Stavesacre is an American rock band from Huntington Beach, California formed in 1995.
 The band is composed of vocalist Mark Salomon, guitarists Jeff Bellew and Ryan Dennee, bassist Dirk Lemmenes and drummer Sam West.

 Stavesacre has released six studio albums, two EPs, one split album, one compilation, and one DVD.

 In 2007, the band stated they would disband following the recording of new songs with original guitarist Jeff Bellew, who had departed in 1999 after the recording of Speakeasy.
 Those songs were released in the 2009 Against the Silence EP/DVD documentary.